 Content validation within Laminas API Tools is the process of taking incoming data and determining if it is valid.
 If it is not then an API Problem response is returned containing details on the validation failures.

 For each service, API Tools allows you to configure a fieldset that is to be used when data is passed to the service.
-To accomplish this, API Tools uses the api-tools-content-validation module to create Zend Framework 2 input filters, then executes the input filter associated with a service when data is submitted.
+To accomplish this, API Tools uses the api-tools-content-validation module to create Laminas input filters, then executes the input filter associated with a service when data is submitted.

 Content Validation currently only works for